 Why Travel to Perm?

 When considering our stops along the Trans-Siberian, Perm caught our attention for two reasons.
 Firstly, it is a university town, so I thought there would be some nice cafes or bars to visit.
-Secondly, it was the perfect base for visiting Gulag 36 and the Kungur Ice Caves.
+Secondly, it was the perfect base for visiting Gulag 36 (read about our trip to the harsh work camp) and the beautiful Kungur Ice Caves (read about our trip to the ice caves including the diamond grotto and the great lake).

 On Board the Train from Irkutsk to Perm